 Elaine Borgos, Township Chief Financial Officer, testified that the Township looking at large cost drivers, such as "employee benefits", in the municipal budget.

-(1T-131) Pogorzelski attested that the Township is responsible for looking in the future at its six-year capital plans.
-Moreover, Pogorzelski affirmed that any prudent financial planning is foremost to the Township as it preserves its greatly on its AAA bond rating; which demonstrates why it is essential to save
+Committee has a desire to reduce spending and reduce taxes.
+The Committee is future at its six-year capital plans.
+Moreover, Pogorzelski affirmed that any prudent financial planning is foremost to the Township as it preserves its AAA bond rating.
+He testified that all aspects of the Township's borrowing weigh greatly on its AAA bond rating; which demonstrates why it is essential to save Township resources.
+(1T-163)